You don’t know where to start searching for hotels in Tokyo? No problem!

-The share houses are large shared apartments that can accommodate several dozen residents.
-This is the type of housing I recommend to people who want to settle in Japan.
-But tourists can also take rent a room in one of these residences if they decide to stay more than one month at the same place.
+These large shared apartments that can accommodate dozens of residents.
+This is the housing I recommend to people who want to stay more than one month in the same Japanese city.

 If you’re looking for a memorable experience rather than a place to sleep, the hotel sector has many surprises for you in Tokyo.
 I’ve already written some articles about types of hotels that you can only find in Japan.
 I invite you to read them if you aren’t satisfied with my list of the best neighborhoods to stay in Tokyo.